rackerlabs/support-how-to/content/how-to/managed-operations/adding-a-managed-operations-service-level-to-your-cloud-account/index.md

 ### How do I contact my Rackspace Managed Operations account team?

-You can contact the Rackspace Managed Operations account team by chat, phone, or by submitting a ticket online.
+You can contact the Rackspace Managed Operations account team by chat, phone, or submitting a ticket online.
 You can find the phone number and links to other communication methods in the [Cloud Control Panel](https://login.rackspace.com).